More half-term leaf-mining this morning resulted in this Phyllocnistis unipunctella on a Black Poplar in the car park of Shipley Station.

 Stripping the Willow

-I had a productive hour at Ben Rhydding Gravel Pits this morning searching a couple of willow trees for leafmines.
+a productive hour at Ben Rhydding Gravel Pits this morning searching a couple of willow trees for leafmines.
 I even found a pale brown tortrix moth on the under-surface of a leaf but clumsily failed to pot it.

 I think the case-bearer is probably Coleophora lusciniaepennella which is a new species for me.